414owen/Nutmeg-Router/README.md

 Nutmeg is an alternative markup...
 Style, I guess?
 That's cool, but if you want to develop a functioning multi-page app  you have
 two options; either create a new Nutmeg script to represent every page of your
-site, with some shared scripts or whatever, or have some fancy one-page-app
+site, with some shared scripts or whatever, or have some fancy single-page-app
 foo going on.

-Nutmeg-Router provides the following fancy one-page-app foo:
+Nutmeg-Router provides the following fancy single-page-app foo:

 * Url Routing
 * Browser history handling